-In addition, it provides an understanding of the organisational structure and clarifies tasks, powers, and responsibilities in their interrelationship.
+In addition, it provides an understanding of the organizational structure and clarifies tasks, powers, and responsibilities in their interrelationship.
 As a result, targeted training activities can also be carried out.

-In addition, a classification system helps during recruitment and selection, in the career and promotion policy, and in the assessment of employees.
+In addition, a classification system helps in recruitment and selection, in career and promotion policy, and in the assessment of employees.